healeycodes/healeycodes.com/posts/counting-words-at-simd-speed.md

 The regex engine was also doing extra work when it searched, matched, backtracked, and performed bookkeeping.
 Even though that's in C, it's still building Python objects for the iterator.

-In comparison, this version's C loop is a single pass over bytes with two booleans (`prev_ws`, `cur_ws`) and a predictable branch.
+In comparison, this version's C loop is a single pass over bytes with two booleans (`prev_ws`, `cur_ws`) and a simple branch.
 Compilers turn this into very tight code, i.e., no per-word allocations, and no callbacks into the interpreter.

 ## Adding SIMD (249 milliseconds)